Carolina De Los Rios

 What working in this community means to me: “Being a Latina immigrant woman, I have a personal appreciation of how gender, class, race and national origin intersect and impact our ability to experience health and well-being.
 My personal and professional experience have allowed me to be a passionate advocate for increasing access to mental health to traditionally underserved communities.”

 Carolina oversees the suicide prevention lifeline program responsible for providing free and confidential suicide risk assessment, emotional support, crisis intervention and linkages to local treatment and support resources, including emergency services.
-The Greater Twin Cities United Way Suicide Prevention Lifeline is part of the National Suicide Prevention network, which includes more than 180 crisis centers located in communities across the country.
+The Greater Twin Cities United Way Suicide Prevention Lifeline is part of the 988 Suicide & Crisis Lifeline network, which includes more than 180 crisis centers located in communities across the country.